Where to rent winter sports equipment in Montréal

 Stores and libraries that meet all your winter sports needs

-Thanks to the City’s Parc actif program, you can also borrow snowshoes, toboggans, spikes and walking poles at some of Montréal’s public libraries.
-You can also rent skis and skates from outdoor stores like La Cordée or Poubelle du Ski.
-The latter offers a wide range of winter sports equipment rentals and services, including cross country and downhill skiing, snowboarding, ice skating, and hockey gear for both men and women.
-Equipment includes helmets, gloves, skis, snowboards, and ice skates that meet all your winter sports needs.
+Thanks to Montréal’s Parc actif program, you can borrow snowshoes, toboggans, spikes and walking poles at some of the city’s public libraries!
+Ski and skate rentals are also available from Poubelle du Ski, a one-stop-shop that offers a wide range of winter sports equipment rentals and services, including cross country and downhill skiing, snowboarding, ice skating, and hockey gear for both men and women.
+Equipment includes helmets, gloves, skis, snowboards, and ice skates to meet all your winter sports needs.
 LOCAPAQ lets you rent high-performance equipment that's perfect for Montreal winters.
-Also, Tuque & Bicyle delivers winter sports equipment directly to your lodging in Montréal.
+Also, Tuque & Bicycle delivers winter sports equipment directly to your lodging in Montréal.

 On the ice downtown